mariacjones1/henry-viii-wives/README.md

 This site was deployed through GitHib pages using the following steps:
 1. Open the GitHub repository and go to Settings
 2. Go to Pages in the column on the left-hand side
-3. Source: Deploy from a branch should be automatically selected.
-From the drop-down menu underneath Branch, select main and save.
+3. Select Source: Deploy from a branch.
+From the drop-down menu underneath Branch, select main and save
-4. Refresh the page after a few minutes and you will see that the site is live, with a link for you to access it.
+4. Refresh the page after a few minutes and you will see that the site is live, with a link for you to access it

 The live link can be found here: [https://mariacjones1.github.io/henry-viii-wives/](https://mariacjones1.github.io/henry-viii-wives/)